 If staff have safeguarding concerns, or an allegation is made about another member of staff (including supply or volunteers) posing a risk of harm to children, procedures in the Whistle Blowing policy are to be followed.
-(KCSiE 2023 paragraphs 152 to 155) Also, refer to school's Low Level Concerns Policy, available on the school website or from the school office.
+(KCSiE 2024) Also, refer to school's Low Level Concerns Policy, available on the school website or from the school office.